 Our tip: Find out about the required language skills, the procedure for having Leipzig University recognise the credits you acquire abroad, and applying for leave semesters.

 That’s up to you!
 As a rule, you study abroad for one or two semesters.
 We recommend an entire academic year abroad.
 Study abroad can also be combined perfectly with an internship in a foreign country.

 You can apply for up to two leave semesters for study purposes.
 One major advantage for you of taking a leave semester is that you can have your academic achievements abroad recognised by Leipzig University.
 Applying for leave semesters is particularly advisable if you receive BAföG, because leave semesters do not count towards your standard period of study.

 What if going abroad prolongs my studies?

 There is no reason to regard extending your time at university due to a period abroad as a disadvantage.
 Your experience abroad will help you immensely in your personal development and will be valuable for your future.
-Spending time abroad will also be highly beneficial to your professional career, as it
+Spending time abroad can also be highly beneficial to your professional career.

 - Utrecht Network Young Researchers Grant

 - DAAD one-year scholarships for doctoral candidates (worldwide)

 - DAAD short-term grants for doctoral candidates (worldwide)